Civics Literacy Initiative

 WHO IS IMPACTED BY THE CIVIC LITERACY REQUIREMENT?

-- All FTIC (first time in college) undergraduate degree-seeking students who enrolled at USF in Fall 2018 or later are impacted.
+All FTIC (first time in college) undergraduate degree-seeking students who enrolled at USF in Fall 2018 or later must meet the requirement.

 HOW TO MEET THE CIVIC LITERACY REQUIREMENTS: